ankur51206/azurepolicyvm/README.md

 Custom Policy definitions are created using the azurerm_policy_definition resource and built-in policies are imported using the azurerm_policy_definition data resource.
 Both resources are included in the corresponding initiatives Terraform configuration file; unless they are shared across initiatives, in which case they are defined in the main.tf file.

 Azure policies are defined as JSON, where we can define structurised json format for the policy.
 With the necessory perameter, we can define in the main.tf file and call barings template where necessory things required.

+NOTE: Azure has limiatation for the each policy defination counts which we need to keep in mind with this ref link https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-policy-limits provided by Microsoft.